The Civil Contingencies team ensures that the Council will be able to respond speedily and effectively in a major emergency.

 - encourage all agencies and organisations to prepare for their role

-How do we prepare for emergencies?
+How we prepare for emergencies

 Specific emergency plans have been drawn up for a number of industrial sites in the area.
 In addition the team have prepared plans for emergencies such as foot and mouth, pandemic flu and pollution disasters.

-What kind of events do we plan for?
+Types of events we plan for

 Examples of emergencies we must plan for are: